-- Mutual funds often have higher required balances to start investing in.
+- They often have higher required balances to start investing in.

-- Mutual funds are as risky as the investments in the basket of managed investments.
+- Mutual funds are only as risky as the investments in the basket of managed investments.

 Bonds are considered the least risky kind of investment because they are debt-investments.
 You’re technically loaning money to a borrower for a certain amount of time, and they repay you with interest.